Seahawks position overview: After improved 2020, Seattle hopes to keep defensive line intact

 Snaps played in regular season: 316.

-Contract situation: Entering final season of contract restructured after being traded to Seattle in which he’s due to make $10.1 million in base salary and have a $14.1 million cap hit.
+Contract situation: Entering final season of contract restructured after being traded to Seattle.
+He’s due to make $10.1 million in base salary and have a $14.1 million salary-cap hit.

 Benson Mayowa